 Reward to risk:

-Ok folks, that’s it for today.
+Ok, folks, that’s it for today.
 I hope you enjoyed it.
-If you did like, then please leave a short comment down below.
+If you liked this article, please leave a comment in the section below.

-You can find the second part of the article here which will give you practical examples where you can actually place stop losses using the tools mentioned above.
+You can find the second part of the article here, which will give you practical examples where you can actually place stop losses using the tools mentioned above.
 We also have training for trading Forex without setting stop losses in our best hedging strategy article.

 Thank you for reading!

-Please leave a comment below if you have any questions about this Guide!
+Please leave a comment below if you have any questions about the ultimate stop-loss Forex strategy.